A Fast Way to Get Started with Agent Development Kit on Google Cloud

 Gemini on Google Cloud, and launched the web UI.
 You also know how to modify

 As a next step, you can start adding tools to your agent to give it more capabilities.
-You can learn how to add tools in the next post.
+I wrote another post to show you how to add Python functions as custom tools to your ADK agent.

 * * *